mckset/Navify/README.md

 - If you plan on playing songs with titles in different languages, you might need install a font that supports it
 - The player checks for songs in your selected local folder and all folders in it.
 It is not recommended to select a folder with a large amount of files that are not music files as it will slow the player down.
 - The player only lists songs ending in .mp3, .wav, .ogg, and .mid.
 Other song formats are technically supported but, the player will not be able to find them.
-- Navify requires a terminal at least for the setup process.
-Without it, Spotify might need an input before the player starts and the program will hang.

 Updates
 -------